-Ground Source Heat Pump: A Complete Guide
+Ground Source Heat Pumps: A Complete Guide

-- Equal distribution of heat
+- Equal distribution of heat.

 Ground source heat pumps play an important role in the UK's goal of reaching Net Zero by 2050.
+With the new heat and buildings strategy coming up, it is expected to further increase the installations of various heat pumps as a low carbon heating solution.

 Learn More in Our Guide